mattstermiller/koffee/README.md

 - `Shift + Enter` to open the "Open With" dialog for the selected file
 - `H` to go back in navigation history
 - `L` to go forward in navigation history
-- `tab` switches between the main view and the path box
+- `Tab` switches between the main view and the path box
 - `?` opens the Settings window, which displays the hotkeys for all commands.
 - `Ctrl + w` to exit